 Which wood type stains better?

 Due to their relative softness, both types of wood absorb stains inconsistently, which can lead to an unattractive finish.
-When properly treated, pine accepts stains very well.
+But when properly treated, pine accepts stains very well.
 Applying a finish on poplar will necessitate using finer grit sandpaper.

 Which wood is more sustainable?